litestar-org/litestar/docs/usage/6-dependency-injection.md

 `Provide` is a simple wrapper that takes a callable as a required arg, and an optional kwarg - `use_cache`.

-By default `Provide` will not cache the return value of the dependency and it will be executed on every call to the route handler that uses it.
+By default `Provide` will not cache the return value of the dependency, and it will be executed on every call to the route handler that uses it.
 If `use_cache` is `True`, it will cache the return value on the first execution and will not call it again.

 !!! important
     The caching done inside `Provide` is very simple - it stores the return value and returns it.